 |Bookshelf Home | Contents | Index | PDF|

-Some drop-down lists are set up to display a subset of values based on a value set in another drop-down list.
+Some drop-down lists are set up to display a subset of values that are based on a value set in another drop-down list.
 For example, if you have two fields for Service Request, Area and Subarea, the values shown in the Area drop-down list might include Network and Upgrade.
 If the user chooses Network, that user might see a drop-down list for Subarea that includes Ethernet Card and 3rd Party Software.
-If on the other hand the user chooses Upgrade for the Area, that user might see CD-ROM, Disk Drive, Memory, and Operating System in the Subarea.
-Setting up this type of filtering is referred to as setting up a constrained picklist.
-In such a case, the lists of values have been configured to be dependent on one another.
-In this example, the Area drop-down list is considered to be the parent and the Subarea drop-down list is the child.
+If the user chooses Upgrade for the Area, that user might see CD-ROM, Disk Drive, Memory, and Operating System in the Subarea.
+This type of filtering is a constrained drop-down list.
+In such a case, the lists of values are configured to be dependent on each other.
+In this example, the Area drop-down list is the parent, and the Subarea drop-down list is the child.
 For information about constraining both static drop-down lists (maintained through lists of values) and dynamic lists, see Configuring Siebel Business Applications.

 Figure 2 shows the values available in the Area drop-down list, and the values available in the Subarea list when Network and Upgrade have been selected, respectively.

-Constrained picklists (or lists of values) must first be set up through Siebel Tools.
+Constrained drop-down lists (or lists of values) must first be set up through Siebel Tools.
 After they are configured through Siebel Tools, specific values in lists can be made hierarchically dependent through the List of Values view.
-This is accomplished by using the Parent LIC attribute in the list-of-values record to specify which values show up when a value is selected in the parent drop-down list.
+You use the Parent LIC attribute in the list-of-values record to specify the values that appear when a value is selected in the parent drop-down list.

 For example, the LOV Type SR_AREA is used by both the Area and Subarea drop-down lists in a Service Request.
 The values that show up in the Area drop-down list are constrained to those that have a Parent LIC value of External.
 Figure 3 shows how the records for these values appear in the list-of-values list, including the Parent LIC value of External.